Virus Genomics and Evolution18 - 20 June 2018Wellcome Genome Campus, Hinxton, UK

 This meeting will bring together international participants working in

-the diagnostic and public health communities, who are generating data
+diagnostic and public health, who are generating data from clinical

-bioinformaticians, who are developing methods and models to interrogate
+developing methods and models to interrogate the genomic data.

 - Viral genome sequencing: diagnostics and public health